-• Knowledge: A strong expertise in multiparametric flow cytometry, cell sorting, cell culture and previous experience in immunology research is preferred.
-Fluent English, written and spoken.
-Applications not fulfilling these criteria will not be considered.

-• Professional skills: The candidate must be highly motivated and use creative thinking in the resolution of scientific questions.
+- Activities: The Postdoc will design and set up the in vitro and in vivo experiments required for the progression of the project: treatment and follow-up of mice, production of samples for lipidomic analysis, flow cytometry, functional T cell assays. - Knowledge: A strong expertise in immunology research is required and previous experience in multiparametric flow cytometry, cell culture and animal (mouse) experiments is preferred.
+Fluent English, written and spoken. - Professional skills: The candidate must be highly motivated and use creative thinking in the resolution of scientific questions.
 He/she will be able to adapt to rapidly evolving technologies and will have a broad interest for biomedical research.
 He/she will need to give proof of independent thinking and writing skills and capacity to undertake responsibility as project leader.
-It is essential that the candidate can work autonomously and as part of a team.

-• Education: MD/PhD or PhD in biological sciences.
+It is essential that the candidate can work autonomously and as part of a team. - Education: MD/PhD or PhD in biological sciences.